day8/lein-git-inject/README.md

 ;; This note applies to the first line below.
-;; Normally, a "substitution key" like :lein-git-inject/version can be ;; used within the edn in either its string-form or aa a keyword, either way is fine.
+;; Normally, a "substitution key" like :lein-git-inject/version can be ;; used within the edn in either its string-form or as a keyword, either way is fine.
-;; But within the `defproject` "version" you must use the string variant, ;; IF YOU ARE USING CURSIVE, because Cursive does some inspection ;; of your project.clj ahead of any lein use - and it doesn't like to ;; to see a keyword where a string is expected, in this one case.
+;; But within the `defproject` "version" you must use the string variant, ;; IF YOU ARE USING CURSIVE, because Cursive does some inspection ;; of your project.clj ahead of any lein use - and it doesn't like to ;; see a keyword where a string is expected, in this one case.

 (defproject day8/lein-git-inject-example "lein-git-inject/version"